Phuc-Tuong-Chau/Taiwan-Toilet-Affairs/README.md

 - [Map created by R with cluster](https://thaooi.github.io/toilet/toilet_cluster.html)

 ### Limitations & Notes for further researches:
-- Toilets data in Taiwan is calculated by rooms inside a facilities.
+- Toilets data in Taiwan is calculated by rooms inside facilities.
 In some other places, toilets are counted on the unique adress.
 In order to compare across countries, it's necessary to make the data consistent.
 - In terms of population, using moving population (people with active phone numbers) will reflect better result then census data as we use here.

 ## Contributors
 [List the contributors to your project and describe their roles and responsibilities.]

-- Nguyen, Thi Xuan Huong (Huong) 阮春香, 112ZM1043, Project Manager
+- Nguyen, Thi Xuan Huong (Huong) 阮春香, 112ZM1043, Project Manager, Writer
-- Chu, Fu-Hsiang (Gary) 朱福祥, 109ZU1027, Coder
+- Chu, Fu-Hsiang (Gary) 朱福祥, 109ZU1027, Coder & Writer
 - Bui, Phuong Thao (Thao) 裴芳草, 113ZM1011, Coder & Writer
 - Karolina Kubicova (Karolina) 辜麗娜, 112ZM1044, Researcher, Designer, Writer